• Skip to main content

 • Wash, trim and cut the green beans into approximately 2-inch long pieces.

-• Heat 2 tablespoons of olive oil in a saucepot.
-Fry the sliced onions and the whole garlic cloves (don't have to chop them) until lightly browned.
+• Add the sliced onions and garlic cloves (don't have to chop them).
+Saute for 5 to 8 minutes or until lightly browned.

 • Stir in the beans, reduce the flame to low, cover the pot, and cook for about 5 to 8 minutes or until the green beans turn tender.
 Don't forget to stir occasionally during this time.